 Interestingly however, 39% said they owned a toilet, 32% claimed to have tap water and 29% “owned” a gas stove – when they really had none of these things.
 Why would they say that when they know it’ll make it less likely for them to get welfare money?!

 People were so ashamed to not own these most basic of things that they rather risked not getting welfare money than admit how poor they actually were.

 You’d think lies are calculated, but as it turns out, they don’t always are!

 You can do no wrong with a book that carries these two names.
 Period.
-I say go for it, these books really, really make you smarter.
+I say go for When To Rob A Bank, these books really, really make you smarter.
 A lot!

 What else can you learn from the blinks?